alarm-redist/fifty-states/analyses/ND_leg_2020/doc_ND_leg_2020.md

 1. be geographically compact [NCSL 186]
 1. House nested in Senate or Congress [NCSL 187]

+([N.D.
+Century Code § 54-03-01.14](https://ndlegis.gov/cencode/t54c03.pdf#nameddest=54-03-01p14): "Each legislative district is entitled to one senator and two representatives.
+Districts 4 and 9 are divided into subdistricts, and one representative must be elected from each subdistrict.")

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 5.0%.